uzh-rpg/rpg_dvs_ros/README.md

 1. `$ sudo apt-get install libusb-1.0-0-dev`

 Only a udev rule is needed to run the DVS driver.
 An install script is provided in the package dvs_driver.
-2. `$ roscd dvs_driver`
+2. `$ roscd libcaer_catkin`
 3. `$ ./install.sh` (needs root privileges)

 You can test the installation by running a provided launch file.
-It starts the driver, the renderer, an image viewer, and the dynamic reconfigure GUI.
+It starts the driver (DVS or DAVIS), the renderer, an image viewer, and the dynamic reconfigure GUI.
-4. `$ roslaunch dvs_renderer mono.launch`
+4. `$ roslaunch dvs_renderer dvs_mono.launch`
+5. `$ roslaunch dvs_renderer davis_mono.launch`

 # DVS Calibration